kasra-hosseini/obspyDMT/README.rst

 When the job starts, a folder will be created with the address specified with *--datapath* flag (by default: *obspyDMT-data* in the current directory).
 To access the event information for this example, go to */path/specified/in/datapath/2014-10-16_2014-10-21_5.5_9.9/EVENTS-info and check the *EVENT-CATALOG* text file (Please refer to `Folder structure`_ section for more information).

 **WARNING:** it can happen that obspyDMT does not find any event with the above command.
-This is due to the default values and the availability of the events.
-For more customized requests, refer to the next example.
+This is due to the default values and the availability of the events at the time that you are testing the code.
+For customizing the request, refer to the next example.

 **Example 2:** by adding flags to the above command, one can change the default values and add/remove functionalities of the code.
 As an example, the following command shows how to get the info of all the events with event magnitude in the range of 6.6-8.0 occured after 2013-05-01 and before 2014-01-01: